fasteddy516/CircuitPython_JoystickXL/docs/examples.rst

 This example makes use of JoystickXL's virtual inputs, which allow raw input values to be assigned to them in code rather then read directly from GPIO pins.
-This functionality can be used in other "remote I/O" situations, such as using an I2C GPIO expander with a much smaller CircuitPython board.

 If you look closely, you'll notice that the only really *complicated* parts of this example are the bits that deal with the serial communications and the associated data processing.
-Everything else is almost identical to the *Basic* example above - create a JoystickXL object, associate inputs with it and make sure you call the jooystick's ``update()`` method in your main loop.
+Everything else is almost identical to the *Start Simple* example above - create a JoystickXL object, associate inputs with it and make sure you call the jooystick's ``update()`` method in your main loop.

 .. literalinclude:: ../examples/7_hotas/stick/code.py